sarfaraz2301/adibainfotech/content/about/_index.md

 ---
-title: "About"
+title: About
-seo_keywords: ""
-seo_description: ""
+seo_title: >-
+  High Performance Team, Varied Clientele Base, Cost Effective Placement Solutions,
+seo_keywords: Adiba Infotech Mission & Vision
+seo_description: We are the support to help you grow and achieve the best
-featured_image: "images/manpower.jpg"
+featured_image: images/manpower.jpg
 ---

 ‘We are the support to help you grow and achieve the best’